enugentdt/vatsimacsgenerator/README.md

 ## Usage
 To use, simply visit [this link](https://demilletech.github.io/vatsimacsgenerator/).
 At the moment, the code is written for flights to and from KJFK.
 To make it work with your own airport, see `Add My Airport`.
+Click where you would like to create an aircraft on the airport, and it will create one for you.

 ### Creating a flight
 Zoom into the airport of your choice, and click anywhere on the map.
 This field defaults to KJFK.
 To change the default location, see the `Change Default Airport` section.
 On the left-hand side, a flightplan should show up in a format that can be used by TWRTrainer.
 Copy the text when completed, and save as a .acs file anywhere you'd like.
 NOTE: The current source encodes for departures from KJFK.
 If you want to change this, see the `Add My Airport` section.